Briefly explain why mature gametes carry only one set of chromosomes.

 Explain the hormonal regulation of the phases of the menstrual cycle.

-Endometriosis is a disorder in which endometrial cells implant and proliferate outside of the uterus—in the uterine tubes, on the ovaries, or even in the pelvic cavity.
-Offer a theory as to why endometriosis increases a woman’s risk of infertility.
+Endometriosis is a disease characterized by the presence of endometrial-like tissue found outside the uterus—in the uterine tubes, on the ovaries, or even in the pelvic cavity.
+Offer a hypothesis as to why endometriosis increases a woman’s risk of infertility.

 Identify the changes in sensitivity that occur in the hypothalamus, pituitary, and gonads as a boy or girl approaches puberty.
 Explain how these changes lead to the increases of sex steroid hormone secretions that drive many pubertal changes.